 To reduce the risk of the virus’ spread, some alterations have been made to the campus, including signage reinforcing the need to remain physically distant from each other, and enhanced air filtration units in our buildings.
 With the guidance of JHU public health professionals, we are ensuring that common areas and teaching spaces are cleaned and disinfected appropriately with time between scheduled activities for rooms to rest.

-In addition, to assist with dedensification and campus traffic flow, students will enter via the main front door and show their green go pass to proceed to their designated classroom(s) but will exit via the rear exit.
+In addition, to assist with dedensification and campus traffic flow, students will enter via the main front door and show their green go pass to proceed to their designated classroom(s) but will exit via the rear exit. as shown below:

 Also shown on this diagram are the room pairings to assist with managing the required room air exchanges.
 Each faculty member will be assigned two classrooms for in-person instruction and they will rotate between the two spaces between lessons.
 Students should wait to enter the unused room until their teacher is available to join the student.
 At the conclusion of the lesson, students are expected to assist their teacher with wiping down their music stand, chair, and instrument, if applicable.